 Students and police clashed during demonstrations in many parts of seoul on Monday (11 October).?

-Students and police clashed during demonstrations in many parts of seoul on Monday (11 October).
+Background: Students and police clashed during demonstrations in many parts of seoul on Monday (11 October).
 One of the more serious protests took place outside Yonsei University--a leading private school in the southwestern part of the capital--where tear gas was used to break up attacks by rock-throwing students.

 Monday's demonstrations were part of a series of clashes which began nearly two weeks ago when students protested against alleged corruption among officials.